oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 t  p  k     l  v           z
       q
 ```
+As a quick explanation (where the letter positions haven't changed)

+* The letter T has one vertical stroke, just like a 1.
+* The letter L is the roman numeral for 50 ("Live at 5").
+* Zero begins with Z, which sounds like S (voiced and voiceless pair).

+An explanation where the mappings have moved:

+* Lower case p looks like a mirror image of b.
+* k can sound very like c. q starts with k.
+* v has six FlaVoUrs!

-Finally, taking into account letter frequencies, make up reasons why the remaining letters are placed.
+Finally, taking into account letter frequencies, place the remaining letters.

 * The letter n is the first letter of nine.
 * Lower case r looks like a mirror image of 7.
 * Lower case m looks like an incomplete 8 on its side.
-* The letter w has four lines forming it.
+* The letter w has four lines forming it's shape.
 * The letter o looks like a 0.
 * The letter u looks like a v.
-* The letter j goes with the g.
+* The letter j sounds like g.
-* The letter x is mostly pronounced with a ks sound.
+* The letter x mainly starts with a "k" sound.
 * The letter y is unassigned and dosen't change the number value of a word.

 ## Majoric character positions